bioSyntax/bioSyntax-site/install.md

 	{: .language-bash}

 8. Restart your computer for your rc files to update, open a file with **less** and you now have pretty formats!

+## vscode
+**(Linux / Mac / Win)**

+1. Open Visual Studio Code
+2. Open Extensions (Ctrl+Shift+X for Windows/Linux and ⇧+⌘+X for Mac)
+3. Search "bioSyntax"
+4. Click Install
+5. When you open a bioSyntax-compatible file, the theme should automatically be applied.
+However, if it doesn't change, you can manually change your theme to bioSyntax (Ctrl+K Ctrl+T for Windows/Linux and ⌘+K ⌘+T for Mac).

 #### [Uninstalling bioSyntax :'(](uninstall)